pyvista/pyvista/docs/index.rst

 .. title:: PyVista

-**🚨🚨 PyVista was formerly vtki 🚨🚨 We recently had to change the name of this software and we apologize for any confusion this may be causing**
+.. warning:: 🚨🚨 PyVista was formerly vtki 🚨🚨

+   We recently had to change the name of this software and we apologize for any confusion this may be causing

 .. raw:: html